apache/beam/website/www/site/content/en/documentation/ml/side-input-updates.md

 ### Models for image segmentation

-We will use `resnet_v2_101` for initial predictions.
+For the purpose of this example, use models saved in [HDF5](https://www.tensorflow.org/tutorials/keras/save_and_load#hdf5_format) format.
+Initially, pass a model to the Tensorflow ModelHandler for predictions until there is an update via side input.
 After a while, upload a model that matches the `file_pattern` to the GCS bucket.
-The bucket path will be used a glob pattern and is passed to the WatchFilePattern.
+The bucket path will be used a glob pattern and is passed to the `WatchFilePattern`.
-Once there is an update, the RunInference PTransform will update the `model_uri` to use the latest model/file.
+Once there is an update, the RunInference PTransform will update the `model_uri` to use the latest model for inferences.

 ### ModelHandler used for Predictions.